SiliconLabs/wfx-linux-driver/README.md

 reset.
 User has to write key to `/sys/kernel/debug/ieee80211/phy*/wfx/burn_slk_key`.
 In order to avoid unintended key burning, user must follow key with its CRC32.
-Whole data must be formated as a string of hexadecimal digits.
+Whole data must be formatted as a string of hexadecimal digits.
 So overall process is:

     $ dd if=/dev/urandom bs=8 count=1 > secret
     $ ( xxd -p secret; crc32 secret ) | tr -d '\n' > secret+crc32